The World Geopark, 78 kilometers from downtown Kunming, located in the Stone Forest Yi Autonomous County is a national AAAA scenic area.

 On The Way to the Stone Forest

-On the way, the first county visitors can see is Chenggong County which is entitled the homeland of fruits, flowers, and vegetables.
-In recent years, local economy has been developing rapidly, and people’s living standard is greatly improved.
-Here appears one of the richest villages in the province---Dounan Village, where an international flower production base was set up, and flowers produced here are sold all over China and around the world.
-In 2008, five tons of fresh flowers here were airlifted to Beijing Olympic Games everyday.
-Besides the production of flowers, the county is also famous for one local fruit---Pearl Pear.
-The pear is so popular because it is sweet, juicy and tender.
+On the way, the first county visitors can see is Chenggong County which is entitled to the homeland of fruits, flowers, and vegetables.
+In recent years, the local economy has been developing rapidly, and people’s living standards is greatly improved.
+Here appears one of the richest villages in the province—Dounan Village, where an international flower production base was set up, and flowers produced here are sold all over China and around the world.
+In 2008, five tons of fresh flowers here were airlifted to Beijing Olympic Games every day.
+Besides the production of flowers, the county is also famous for one local fruit—Pearl Pear.
+The pear is so popular because it is sweet, juicy, and tender.
 In Yuan Dynasty (1279—1368), the pear was identified to be the tribute to the emperor, hence the name of the county Chenggong which means “tribute” in Chinese.
 The reason why local people adopt “Pearl” to be the name of the pear is related to the history of the pear.
 Since the saplings of the pear were initially brought here from Dali by a monk whose Buddhist title was “Pearl”， local people entitled the pear with “Pearl” to commemorate the monk who brought the pear saplings and the fortune to the county.

 Another county on the way to the Stone Forest is Yiliang County.
-Yiliang is also reputed as “The Granary of Yunnan” because the county is well-known for the comfortable climate, abundant rainfall and the fertile land which results in the huge output of rice, fruits and tobacco in good quality.
-In addition, the county is famous for a special cuisine---roast duck, which tastes tender and crispy.
+Yiliang is also reputed as “The Granary of Yunnan” because the county is well-known for the comfortable climate, abundant rainfall, and fertile land which results in the huge output of rice, fruits, and tobacco in good quality.
+In addition, the county is famous for a special cuisine—roast duck, which tastes tender and crispy.
 Together with the local sweet paste and green scallions, the roast duck tastes terrifically good and every visitor will be impressed.
-In Yiliang County, visitors can see Nanpan River which is the upstream of Zhujian River.
-The source of the river is in the Maxiong Mountain in Qujing, and it empties into Eastern Ocean through Guangzhou city.
-Therefore, it is an important river connecting inland provinces and costal region in southern China.
+In Yiliang County, visitors can see Nanpan River which is upstream of Zhujian River.
+The source of the river is in the Maxiong Mountain in Qujing, and it empties into the Eastern Ocean through Guangzhou city.
+Therefore, it is an important river connecting inland provinces and coastal regions in southern China.